abagames/crisp-game-lib-portable/README.md

 # crisp-game-lib-portable

 Minimal C-lang library for creating classic arcade-like mini-games running on devices and browsers (Experimental).

-To make the [crisp-game-lib](https://github.com/abagames/crisp-game-lib) work on small devices, the library is implemented in C.
+Re-implemented version of [crisp-game-lib](https://github.com/abagames/crisp-game-lib) for smaller devices.

 The goal now is to get it running on the [M5StickC PLUS](https://shop.m5stack.com/products/m5stickc-plus-esp32-pico-mini-iot-development-kit).